netwerk-digitaal-erfgoed/dataset-knowledge-graph/README.md

-# Knowledge Graph Pipeline
+# NDE Dataset Knowledge Graph Pipeline

-The NDE Knowledge Graph helps researchers, software developers and others to **find relevant datasets** for their projects.
+The NDE Dataset Knowledge Graph helps researchers, software developers and others to **find relevant datasets** for their projects.
 It contains [**Dataset Summaries**](#dataset-summaries) that provide information about datasets